 The amount of landscape retaining wall products, designs, and terminology can be intimidating when selecting a retaining wall.
 It helps to be aware of retaining wall costs, terminology, and construction methods when starting a landscape project.
 Learn the basics about block retaining walls.

 What is a block retaining wall?

 A segmental retaining wall is a landscape wall made of prefabricated concrete.
-Also known as a mod-block wall, these Lego-like blocks fit together perfectly to make a uniform wall that is easy to install and repeat.
+Also known as a mod-block wall (modular block), these Lego-like blocks fit together perfectly to make a uniform wall that is easy to install and repeat.
 Unlike concrete cinder blocks, a segmental wall doesn’t require mortar or veneer; they can be dry stacked and the surface is already finished.

 SRW – Segmental Retaining Wall more commonly known as block retaining wall

 Mod-Block – Modular Block that is prefabricated to fit together

 Dry Stack – Block or stone laid without mortar

 Batter – The slope of the wall.
 Each course is setback a couple inches so the wall “leans” into the earth